flavioespinoza/hilton-reservations/docs/getting-started.md

 ---

-# iOS and Android Dependencies
+# Install iOS and Android Dependencies

 #### Required for both `iOS` and `Android` development